OSGeo/gdal/doc/source/user/configoptions.rst

       If ``NO``, disables the coordinate epoch associated with the target or source CRS when transforming between a static and dynamic CRS.

+-  .. config:: OSR_ADD_TOWGS84_ON_EXPORT_TO_WKT1
+      :choices: YES, NO
+      :default: NO
+      :since: 3.0.3

+      Determines whether a ``TOWGS84`` node should be automatically added when exporting a CRS to the GDAL flavor of WKT1.

+-  .. config:: OSR_ADD_TOWGS84_ON_EXPORT_TO_PROJ4
+      :choices: YES, NO
+      :default: YES
+      :since: 3.0.3

+      Determines whether a ``+towgs84`` parameter should be automatically added when exporting a CRS as a legacy PROJ.4 string.

+-  .. config:: OSR_ADD_TOWGS84_ON_IMPORT_FROM_EPSG
+      :choices: YES, NO
+      :default: NO
+      :since: 3.0.3

+      Determines whether to automatically add a 3-parameter or 7-parameter Helmert transformation to WGS84 when there is exactly one such method available for the CRS.

+-  .. config:: OSR_STRIP_TOWGS84
+      :choices: YES, NO
+      :default: YES
+      :since: 3.1

+      Determines whether to remove TOWGS84 information if the CRS has a known horizontal datum.

+-  .. config:: OSR_USE_NON_DEPRECATED
+      :choices: YES, NO
+      :default: YES

+      Determines whether to substitute a replacement for deprecated EPSG codes.

 -  .. config:: OSR_WKT_FORMAT
       :choices: SFSQL, WKT1_SIMPLE, WKT1, WKT1_GDAL, WKT1_ESRI, WKT2_2015, WKT2_2018, WKT2, DEFAULT
       :default: DEFAULT